LindseyZhang/easy-spring-exception-handler/Readme.md

 #### How to use it
 1. add dependency
-   pull this project and build it locally. run
+   find the pre build jar in build/libs or pull this project and build it locally. run
    ```$xslt
    ./gradlew build
    ```
-   then find the jar file under path build/libs/global-exception-handler-0.0.1.jar, copy this jar file to libs/ folder(if not exist then create one) directly under your project root path. add dependency in gradle with
+   then find the jar file under path build/libs/global-exception-handler-0.0.1.jar.

+   copy this jar file to libs/ folder(if not exist then create one) directly under your project's root path. add dependency in gradle with
    ```$xslt
     implementation  files('libs/global-exception-handler-0.0.1.jar')